 We regret that the ballots have now closed and that the special tour gardens are fully booked.

 When will guidebooks and tickets be mailed out?

 This year we are not posting tickets to visitors who book on line.
 When you purchase a ticket on line, you will be emailed an e-ticket for you to PRINT out and use over the Weekend.
-Your guidebook will be posted to you from May 2016 onwards.
+You can collect your guidebook from a number of different places (See above.)

 Whom can I email with queries about tickets?

 Do I have to have a PayPal account to buy tickets on line?